 - Use migration scripts stored in Git

-- Adopt tools that support schema versioning
+- Use tools that facilitate schema versioning.

 Pro Tip: